jzhan2543/fall19ml-moviepredictions/README.md

 #### Preprocessing and Method Selection:

 Our team decided to use a binary classification system, where we chose threshold values for certain columns of the data, and for each movie, we set that column to either a 1 or a 0.
-This allows use of certain algorithms to determine whether or not a movie would be successful.
+This allows for the use of certain algorithms to determine whether or not a movie would be successful.

 For example, for the budget, we added seven new columns as classifiers to cover the possible range.
 So if a movie's budget is less than $5,000,000, then it is considered 'extremelylow' budget and would have a 1 in the column.
 If a movie's budget is great than $150,000,000, then it is considered as 'blockbusterhigh'.
 A similar process was followed for converting the 'title_month' and 'duration' of each movie.
 For the genre, the dataset provided this information as text, so a movie could be Crime, Thriller, Horror.
 We mapped each genre into a column, and a movie would have a corresponding 1 in that column if its classified under it.

-After looking at our correlation map between different features and each success - (insert link to image, don't actually input it)

-We chose to drop numerous features that did not have a strong correlation with the success of a movie such as'homepage' and 'vote_count'.
+After looking at our correlation map between different features and each success, we chose to drop numerous features that did not have a strong correlation with the success of a movie such as'homepage' and 'vote_count'.
 There were also features such as actor names, directors, languages and more that we chose not to convert to binary and thus also dropped them.
-Our final modified dataset consisted of 4716 rows and 32 columns.
+Our final modified dataset consisted of 4716 rows and 35 columns.

 * * *